Last updated: November 05, 2024

 Requirements for using a home equity loan to buy another house

-2. Credit score: Your credit score is another important factor that lenders consider when determining to approve you for a home equity loan — no matter if you’re using it for a down payment on another house, remodeling your current home, or using the cash for any other purpose.
-A higher credit score indicates to lenders that you are likely to repay your loan on time, and may result in lower interest rate offers.
+2. Credit score: Your credit score is another crucial factor for lenders.
+A higher credit score indicates you are likely to repay your loan on time and may result in lower interest rate offers.

 READ MORE: How to qualify for a home equity loan